BDC Hamburger Icon

 • Integration with your technology

-Your vendor may also have to invest in acquiring and applying other technologies specific to your business.
+Your vendor may also need to invest in acquiring and applying additional technologies specific to your business.

 5. Calculate the outsourcing vendor’s costs.